terrencetec/kontrol/docs/source/tutorial.rst

 However, you inspect the readouts and discovered cross-coupling between the three degrees of freedom, i.e. sensing matrix is not perfect.

-The goal is to fine tune the sensing matrix to reduce the observable cross-couplings so the sensors are aligned with the control basis.
+The goal is to refine the sensing matrix to reduce the observable cross-couplings so the sensors are aligned with the control basis.
 Click the link below to see how we can use ``kontrol.sensact.SensingMatrix``